Understanding clean room table policies¶

 • provider.set_join_policy

-Column policies
+Column policies¶

 A column cannot be in both a join and a column policy.
 A column can be in both an activation and a column policy.

-Implementing a column policy
+Implementing a column policy¶

 Clean room column policies are enforced against a column only if the template uses the column_policy or join_and_column_policy filter.
-You can inspect a template to see where column policies are enforced by viewing the template definition and confirming the presence of this filter in a syntax like this:

--- Set column policies on a clean room where you are a provider
+-- Set column policy on prod_overlap_analysis template in a clean room where

-call samooha_by_snowflake_local_db.provider.set_column_policy('my_provider_cleanroom',
+call samooha_by_snowflake_local_db.provider.set_column_policy(

 ['prod_overlap_analysis:SAMOOHA_SAMPLE_DATABASE.DEMO.CUSTOMERS:STATUS',